 - West Virginia

-Based on Professor Anderson’s research, the easiest bar exams included:
+What about the easiest Bar exams?
+Based on Professor Anderson’s research, the easiest bar exams are:

 - South Dakota